Guillelon/CaracasFruits/README.md

 # CaracasFruits
 This is an exercise to test my skills.
+Feel free to download it and test.

 So this is an Asp.Net MVC 5 project, the DB is on SQL Server using EF as ORM with Code First Migration, for the desing and look I used Twitter Bootstrap.